How to prevent showerhead sickness, a common trigger for oral and skin microbiome imbalance, with a simple inexpensive technique.

 All of us have days when our immune system is depressed for whatever reason.
 It could be a lack of sleep, an illness which has taken hold temporarily, or stressful family or work situations.

-Leave the showerhead soaking in the vinegar for an hour or longer.
+- Leave the showerhead soaking in the vinegar for overnight but at least for an hour.
 Do not reuse the bag or the vinegar for other showerheads in your home.
 In other words, use a fresh bag (or bowl) of vinegar for each shower head that needs to be disinfected.

-Thank you to Mark and Celeste of The Frank Clinic of Chiropractic for sharing this helpful graphic and green living tip that all of us can benefit from!
+Thank you to Mark and Celeste of The Frank Clinic of Chiropractic for sharing this helpful green living tip that all of us can benefit from!

-When I found out this information for the first time, I have to admit that I was more than a little grossed out!
+When I learned about this method for keeping showerheads clear of mycobacteria for the first time, I have to admit that I was more than a little grossed out!
 I immediately soaked our home’s showerheads as instructed.

 Will you be doing the same?